-Employability Skills ("Job Shadowing")-3 NICC Credits
+Employability Skills ("Job Shadowing")-

-Course number: 141/142 SCED Code: 22152/22999 Grades 10, 11, 12

-This course is designed to assist students in illustrating the skills necessary to obtain employment by aligning career goals with education plans and practice the skills and attitudes required for job success.
-Students will complete an inventory, practice resume writing, interviewing techniques, and work-place problem solving strategies.
+Course #:141/142SCED Code:22152/22999Duration:semester courseCredits:1Grade:11Prerequisite:none nadowing")-REQUIRED FOR ALL JUNIORSThis course is designed to assist students in illustrating the skillsnecessary to obtain employment by aligning career goals witheducation plans and practice the skills and attitudes required for jobsuccess.
+Students will complete an inventory, practice resumewriting, interviewing techniques, and work-place problem solvingstrategies.
 Networking with local employers and learning about local employment opportunities will be a key course component.
 Students in this course will explore a field of interest while developing research skills, professionalism and building occupational knowledge.
-Students will visit workplaces of interest to learn specific jobs and professional requirement, and to develop a basic knowledge of the organization's structure and value.
+Students will be required to visit workplaces of interest to learn specific jobs and professional requirement, and to develop a basic knowledge of the organization's structure and value.
+A log/journal will be kept as documentation.